FluBBaOfWard/K80DS/README.md

 probably never have been made.
 Thanks to:
 Dwedit for help and inspiration with a lot of things.
-Mirko Buffoni and MAME team for MAME driver.
+The MAME team for MAME drivers.
 ```

 Fredrik Ahlström